Glossary

 D

-- An Acceleration Clause that requires Full Payment of a Mortgage of Deed of Trust when the secured property changes Ownership.
+- An acceleration clause that requires full payment of a mortgage or deed of trust when the secured property changes ownership.

 E